 It makes a romantic wedding venue (the banqueting room is in medieval castle style), and the many activities to choose from nearby include championship golf, walking, surfing, and salmon and trout fishing on site; or, with its informal and friendly ambience, the castle simply makes an unusual base to explore this beautiful area.

-Orders are taken in The Armada Bar or in the adjoining sitting-room which, with its large open fire of turf and timber logs, gives off a warm comfortable feeling - as does the welcome of the mostly local staff.
+Orders are taken in The Armada Bar or in the adjoining sitting-room which, with its large open fire of turf and timber logs, gives off a warm comfortable feeling - as does the welcome of Restaurant Manager Daniel Mayr and the mainly local staff.

 This is carried into the restaurant, which is full of character and illuminated by candles of all shapes and sizes.
 Oak panelled walls, a ceiling of oak baulks (also from the Armada salvage), large rustic floor tiles and the flickering shadows created by diners and staff all add to the atmosphere.

 But there is more than atmosphere to this appealing restaurant.
-Head Chef Stephen Lenahan, who has been in charge of the kitchens for well over a decade, is committed to local suppliers and produce - meats, game in season, seafood, organic vegetables from nearby Enniscoe House; admirably seasonal menus include a predictably amusing quotation from Brillat-Savarin (on how to spot a potentially congenial dining companion by their appearance), but they begin in the best possible place, with warmly worded thanks to 'Respected Suppliers' and fetails of the produce they now grow in their own polytunnel.
+Head Chef Stephen Lenahan, who has been in charge of the kitchens for well over a decade, is committed to local suppliers and produce - meats, game in season, seafood, organic vegetables from nearby Enniscoe House; admirably seasonal menus include a predictably amusing quotation from Brillat-Savarin (on how to spot a potentially congenial dining companion by their appearance), but they begin in the best possible place, with warmly worded thanks to 'Respected Suppliers'.

 Depending on the time of year, starters may typically include Mayo lamb tartlet, roasted quail,or a basket of local shellfish; and, as the area is renowned world-wide for its salmon, don't miss this treat - Stephen takes pride in hot-smoking them and making gravlax in-house.
 Main courses may well include loin of roast suckling pig, local seatrout from the Moy and the chef's signature dish, "The Drunken Bullock".
 Consisting of a large fillet of prime local Angus beef flambéed at the table - on a 15th century Spanish Armada conquistador sword, no less - in a generous measure of Jameson whiskey, this is quite a show-stopper in these theatrical surroundings.